Genevieve Feiwen Lee

-Genevieve Feiwen LeeA versatile performer of music spanning five centuries, Genevieve Feiwen Lee, has dazzled audiences on the piano, harpsichord, toy piano, keyboard, and electronics.
-She recently premiered a work by Kurt Rohde for speaking pianist, adding another dimension to her performing persona.
-She has given solo piano recitals at Merkin Concert Hall in New York and the Salle Gaveau in Paris.
-Her performances in Changsha, China, were broadcast by Hunan State Television.
-She has performed in Amsterdam on a live radio broadcast (AVRO) from the Spiegelzaal at the Concertgebouw.
-She has been a soloist with the São Paulo State Symphony Orchestra in Brazil, the Vrazta State Philharmonic in Bulgaria, and The Orchestra of Northern New York.
-Her first solo performance with orchestra was at the age of twelve.
-A champion of new music, Ms. Lee has premiered and commissioned numerous works.
-Her solo piano CD Elements, on Albany Records, features the premiere recording of works by Tom Flaherty and Philippe Bodin.
-She is heard with mezzo-soprano D’Anna Fortunato on another Albany Records CD, An American Collage.
-She has been a guest performer with XTET, one of Los Angeles’s leading new music groups.
-She is a founding member of the Mojave Trio, which plays regularly on the “Sundays Live” concerts from the Los Angeles County Museum of Art.
-She has appeared regularly in chamber music festivals at the Garth Newel Music Center, Virginia, and Incontri di Canna, Italy, and was a resident artist at The Banff Centre for the Arts in Alberta, Canada.
-Ms. Lee received her degrees from the Peabody Conservatory of Music, Ecole Normale de Musique de Paris, and the Yale School of Music, where she studied with Boris Berman.
-Before joining the faculty of Pomona College in 1994, Ms. Lee taught at Yale, Bucknell University, and The Crane School of Music at the State University of New York-Potsdam.
+A versatile performer of music spanning five centuries, Genevieve Feiwen Lee has dazzled audiences on the piano, harpsichord, toy piano, keyboard, and electronics.
+She has given solo piano recitals at Merkin Concert Hall, NY, and the Salle Gaveau in Paris.
+Since her first engagement with the York Symphony at the age of twelve, she has appeared with the São Paulo State Symphony Orchestra, Brazil, the Vrazta State Philharmonic, Bulgaria, and The Orchestra of Northern New York.
+Her concerts in Changsha, China, were broadcast by Hunan State Television, and her performance from the Spiegelzaal at the Concertgebouw in Amsterdam was broadcast on live radio (AVRO).
+Ms. Lee has premiered and commissioned numerous works.
+She recorded Kurt Rohde’s work for speaking pianist, released by Innova.
+Her solo piano CD, Elements (Albany), features works by Tom Flaherty and Philippe Bodin, and she is heard with mezzo-soprano D’Anna Fortunato on An American Collage (Albany).
+In the Los Angeles area, she has been a guest performer with XTET, Southwest Chamber Music, and Jacaranda.
+She is a founding member of the Mojave Trio, playing regularly on the “Sundays Live” concerts at the Los Angeles County Museum of Art.
+She was a frequent participant at the music festival Incontri di Canna in Italy.
+Ms. Lee received her degrees from the Peabody Institute, École Normale de Musique de Paris, and the Yale School of Music, where she studied with Boris Berman.
+Ms. Lee has taught at Yale, Bucknell University, and SUNY-Potsdam.
+She is Professor of Music at Pomona College, in Southern California.